xhyrom/discord-datamining/data/articles/normal/articles/16516760270231/content.md

 <p>2.
 Log in to your game account and enter the redemption code as prompted.</p>
 <p>3.
 You'll receive the bundle via your in-game mail.</p>
 <p><strong>Q: Who can redeem this Nitro trial to their Discord account?</strong></p>
-<p><strong>A: </strong>Users who haven’t had a Nitro subscription on their Discord accounts in the past 12 months are able to redeem this Nitro trial.<br>Additionally, users who previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months are ineligible.</p>
+<p><strong>A: </strong><span id="docs-internal-guid-9f40796d-7fff-01fb-79b2-2ff31f8df1cc">Users who have never had an active Nitro subscription on their Discord accounts are eligible to redeem this Nitro promotion.</span></p>
+<p>Additionally, users who previously had a Discord Nitro subscription and have had a Nitro Classic or Nitro Basic subscription in the past 12 months are ineligible.</p>
 <p>This promotion is only available in certain regions.
 If you receive an "Unknown Gift Code" error during the claim/redemption process, you are not eligible to redeem this promotion.
 You can learn more at this<a href="https://support.discord.com/hc/en-us/articles/4708041338391" target="_blank" rel="noopener noreferrer"> Help Center article.</a></p>
 <p><strong>Q: What if I'm a current or previous Nitro Basic, Nitro Classic, or a Server Boost subscriber?
 Can I also take part in this promotion? </strong></p>
-<p><strong>A: </strong>If you previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months, you are ineligible to redeem this promotion.</p>
+<p><strong>A: </strong>If you previously had a Discord Nitro subscription at any point on your accounts and have had a Nitro Classic or Nitro Basic subscription in the past 12 months, you are ineligible to redeem this promotion.</p>
-<p>So long as you currently have a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 1 month Nitro subscription.</p>
+<p>If you have had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on your account and you’ve never had a Nitro subscription,  you will be able to redeem this promotion and replace it with the 1 month Nitro subscription.</p>
 <h3 id="01H7XQ576TN13C7WNNV37AANRC">
     <strong>HOWEVER, please note:<br></strong><strong>- By choosing to activate this 1 month trial, you will lose any features associated with your current subscriptions, and **you will not receive a refund for any remaining value on your current subscription**.</strong>
 </h3>